Jorl17/open-elevation/docs/host-your-own.md

 An image of Open-Elevation is available at [DockerHub](https://hub.docker.com/r/openelevation/open-elevation/).
 You can use this image as the basis for your Open-Elevation installation.

 The Docker image roots itself at `/code/` and expects that all GeoTIFF datafiles be located at `/code/data/`, which you should mount using a volume.
+You can also change this directory by [changing the configuration file](#configuration-file)

 ### Prerequisites: Getting the dataset